-Lets use the example of Galileo.
+Let’s use the example of Galileo.

 Back in the day we collectively believed that the earth was the center of the universe.
 The Geocentric belief.
 The evidence we had for this was the sun, moon and stars moved across the sky.
 This gave the visual representation that the Earth was still and these heavily bodies passed overheard, revolving around us.
-The people of the time was happy about this.
+The people of the time were happy about this.
 To them, this was fact and everyone carried on with their day.

 In 1615 along comes Galileo and through his homemade telescope found this to not be the case and published a book which proved the earlier theories of the much earlier Nicolaus Copernicus to be correct.

-When Galileo voiced this, instead of being the man of the moment and hobnobbing it at the seventeenth century parties he quickly found himself guilty of heresy and sentenced to life imprisonment, while being told to shut the fuck up.
+When Galileo voiced this, instead of being the man of the moment and hobnobbing it at the seventeenth-century parties he quickly found himself guilty of heresy and sentenced to life imprisonment, while being told to shut the fuck up.
 Even while showing the undeniable evidence to anyone mad enough to listen.

 Once all of the rather messy Roman Inquisition and you-are-never-allowed-to-leave-your-house-ever-again nonsense was over, and a few decades had passed, Galileo’s Heliocentrism model was finally accepted.
-The people of the time was happy about this.
+The people of the time were happy about this.
 To them, this was fact and everyone carried on with their day, albeit it with a slightly different perspective.

 Tomorrow – who knows, but it will change at some point and what we know now will also change to reflect this new understanding.

-In theory this is how it goes.
+In theory, this is how it goes.
 We receive new updated information, our viewpoints then change and our now refined beliefs reflect this.
 Whether this is actually ‘factually’ correct from an overall point of view is a matter of semantics as it is how we understand things in the moment that matters.
 It is the meaning we impose on the information, our attachment to it is what forms our understanding.